New Bazaar, Tirana

-The New Bazaar (Pazari i Ri) is a neighbourhood east of the central boulevard in Tirana, Albania, named for a bazaar in the area.
+The New Bazaar (Pazari i Ri) is a neighbourhood east of the central boulevard in Tirana, Albania, named after a bazaar in the area.
 Along with Mujos it forms part of the Old Town of Tirana.
 The historic Kokonozi Mosque is situated there.

 The New Bazaar was built in 1931 at the site of the historic Old Bazaar, the latter extending to present day Skanderbeg Square.